nealcaren/a-century-of-negro-migration/chapters/chapter-11-index.md

 : promoter of settling of Negroes in Jamaica

 Anti-slavery
-: leaders of the movement
-: became more helpful to the refugees
+: leaders of the movement became more helpful to the refugees

 Anti-slavery sentiment
 : of two kinds

 American Federation of Labor
-: attitude of
-: toward Negro labor
+: attitude of, toward Negro labor

 Appalachian highland, settlers of, aided fugitives; exodus of Negroes to,